SergioMendolia/arkeo/README.md

 ## Configuration

 Arkeo stores configuration in `~/.config/arkeo/config.yaml` (XDG_CONFIG_HOME is respected).
-Edit this file directly with your preferred editor.
+Edit this file directly with your preferred editor, or use the web UI's Connectors page to edit connector settings interactively.

 ### Example Configuration